nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts across multiple modules/organisations
+* has a need to manage a significant number of contacts within CCA
-* has a need to keep track of many assignment deadlines
+* has a need to keep track of all the birthdays of CCA members to plan celebrations
+* has a need to store contacts of favourite vendors to contact for birthday celebrations
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions